videolan/x265/doc/reST/cli.rst

 	The max candidate number is encoded in the SPS and determines the bit cost of signaling merge CUs.
 Default 2

+.. option:: --temporal-mvp, --no-temporal-mvp

+	Enable temporal motion vector predictors in P and B slices.
+	This enables the use of the motion vector from the collocated block in the previous frame to be used as a predictor.
+Default is enabled

 Spatial/intra options
 =====================